SoftDev4Research/open-source-software/README.md

       1. For examples: https://github.com/google/styleguide/
     iv.
 Make sure contributions are allowed and compatible
       1. Contributions should be in scope
-      2. Contributions should be checked for license compatibility (see: http://www.gnu.org/licenses/license-list.html)
+      2. Contributions should be checked for [license compatibility](http://www.gnu.org/licenses/license-list.html)
       3. Contributors should have the right to contribute (see copyright)
     v.
 Decide if you need a formal Contributor Agreement
     v.
 Consider labelling issues by “ease of engagement” to encourage new contributors